JosephTLucas/HackThisAI/challenge/easy_darth_plagueis/README.md

 # Darth Plagueis

-For this challenge, you are trying to fool a [sentiment analysis](https://en.wikipedia.org/wiki/Sentiment_analysis) model.
+## Scenario
+There's a [sentiment analysis](https://en.wikipedia.org/wiki/Sentiment_analysis) bot that you want to fool.

+## Objective
+Smuggle a permutation of the Darth Plagueis monologue past the bot.

 ## Instructions
 1. Run `docker build --tag darth .`